-- 10.1 This chapter of the ES assesses the likely significant effects of the Development on the environment with respect to transport and access. - 10.2 The chapter has been prepared by Transport Planning Associates ('TPA').
-TPA is a corporate partner of the Chartered Institution of Highways and Transportation ('CIHT'). - 10.3 This chapter is not intended to be read as a standalone assessment and reference should be made to the other chapters within the ES.
-In addition, a Transport Statement ('TS') (Appendix 10.1) and Construction Traffic Management Plan ('CTMP') (Appendix 10.2) have been prepared.
-These documents include further assessment of the effect of the Development on the surrounding transport network, and more details on the mitigation proposed.
+- 10.1 This chapter of the ES assesses the likely significant effects of the Development on the environment with respect to transport and access. - 10.2 The chapter has been prepared by Robert Roughan at Transport Planning Associates (TPA).
+TPA is a corporate partner of the Chartered Institution of Highways and Transportation (CIHT).
+Robert is an Associate Director at TPA and is a member of the CIHT. - 10.3 This chapter is not intended to be read as a standalone assessment and reference should be made to the other chapters within the ES.
+In addition, a Transport Statement (TS) (Appendix 10.1) and Construction Traffic Management Plan (CTMP) (Appendix 10.2) have been prepared.
+These documents include further assessment of the effect of the Development on the surrounding transport network, and more details on the mitigation proposed. - 10.4 The changes and amendments that have been added to the ES Chapter following Pre-Application Consultation (PAC) are shown in Table 10.1.